TOEFL ® Registrations 2025

 In the starting, the DA is fixed at 0% for IAS officers and it increases with time.
 DA increase is dependent on inflation in IAS salary.
 It is calculated as per the Consumer Price Index (CPI) Level.
 IAS salary DA is revised on a half-yearly basis i.e. it is calculated in January and then in July every year.
 Generally, the IAS salary DA increases 0 - 14% each year at the entry level.

 It is clear from the name itself that HRA is the compensation paid to IAS officers for the accommodation.
-The IAS HRA depends on the city of posting the selected candidate.
+The IAS HRA depends on the city of posting.

 TA is given to meet various expenses related to travel.
 If an IAS officer has been provided with a government vehicle, then he/she cannot claim a travel allowance.
 Thus, the monthly salary of an IAS officer can range between Rs.
 56,100 – Rs.
 1,32,000 depending upon DA, HRA and TA.